projectara/greybus-spec/source/connection.rst

 The following sections define the request and response message formats for all operations for specific connection protocols.
-Requests are most often (but not always) initiated by the AP.
+Requests are most often (but not always) initiated by the AP Module.
 Each request has a unique identifier, supplied by the requestor, and each response includes the identifier of the request with which it is associated.
-This allows operations to complete asynchronously, so multiple operations can be "in flight" between the AP and a |unipro|-attached adapter at once.
+This allows operations to complete asynchronously, so multiple operations can be "in flight" between the AP Module and a |unipro|-attached adapter at once.

 Each response includes a status byte in its message header, which